profile

 What I Learned From The Fate of Ophelia About Hidden Languages

-Welcome to What I Learned From…If someone forwarded this to you, it's because they think you're one of us.
+Writers hide secrets everywhere: Shakespeare in bouquets, Swift in Easter eggs.
+Ophelia’s flowers teach us the craft of smuggling meaning into stories Welcome to What I Learned From…If someone forwarded this to you, it's because they think you're one of us.
 You can subscribe here.
-“There with fantastic garlands did she come of crowflowers, nettles, daisies, and long purples…Till that her garments, heavy with their drink, pull'd the poor wretch from her melodious lay to muddy death.” — William Shakespeare, Hamlet Ophelia, painting by Sir John Everett Millais, 1851-52 What I Learned From … When Taylor Swift drops a track called “The Fate of...
+“There with fantastic garlands did she come of crowflowers, nettles, daisies, and long purples…Till that her garments, heavy with their drink, pull'd the poor wretch from her melodious lay to muddy death.” — William...

 READ POST